PAK1

 Serine/threonine-protein kinase PAK 1 is an enzyme that in humans is encoded by the PAK1 gene.

 PAK1 is one of six members of the PAK family of serine/threonine kinases which are broadly divided into group I (PAK1, PAK2 and PAK3) and group II (PAK4, PAK6 and PAK5/7).
 The PAKs are evolutionarily conserved.
 PAK1 localizes in distinct sub-cellular domains in the cytoplasm and nucleus.
 PAK1 regulates cytoskeleton remodeling, phenotypic signaling and gene expression, and affects a wide variety of cellular processes such as directional motility, invasion, metastasis, growth, cell cycle progression, angiogenesis.
 PAK1-signaling dependent cellular functions regulate both physiologic and disease processes, including cancer, as PAK1 is widely overexpressed and hyperstimulated in human cancer, at-large.
+An activating point variant, c.1429G>T p.(Ala477Ser) (A477S), was reported in PAK1 in a patient with acute myeloid leukemia (AML).
+The variant was absent at diagnosis but detected at relapse, and functional studies showed that A477S increased PAK1 activation and promoted chemotherapy resistance.

 Discovery

 PAK1 was first discovered as an effector of the Rho GTPases in rat brain by Manser and colleagues in 1994.
 The human PAK1 was identified as a GTP-dependent interacting partner of Rac1 or Cdc42 in the cytosolic fraction from neutrophils, and its complementary DNA was cloned from a human placenta library by Martin and Colleagues in 1995.